What is the all-around shoe of trail running legend Kilian Jornet like in real life?

 Midsole

-- EExpure supercritical foam (CO₂ infused) → better cushioning and energy return
+- EExpure supercritical foam (CO₂-infused) → better cushioning and energy return

 Outsole